system76/docs/content/linux-gaming.md

 ![Lutris Add Game Options](/images/linux-gaming/lutris-add-game-options.png)

 Now click on the Firefox item in <u>Lutris</u> and then press the **Play** button.
 Once the install is finished be sure to unclick the checkbox at the end of the installer.
 Once the installer closes, right-click on the Firefox item and hit the **Configure** button.
 Now change the Executable path to `~/.wine/drive_c/Program Files/Mozilla Firefox/firefox.exe` using the **Browse...** button.
-Otherwise, every time you launch Firefox, it will run the setup wizard again, intead of the newly installed `Firefox.exe`.
+Otherwise, every time you launch Firefox, it will run the setup wizard again, instead of the newly installed `Firefox.exe`.

 > **NOTE:** You will need to hit <kbd>Ctrl</kbd>+<kbd>H</kbd> to show the hidden `.wine` folder when setting the Executable path first.